JakeTRogers/pre-commit_puppet/README.md

 2. Add the desired hooks to your `.pre-commit-config.yaml` in the root of the repository
 3. run `pre-commit install --install-hooks`

+> [!TIP]
-> **&#9432;** To automate the install of pre-commit hooks when creating or cloning a repository, use git's `init.templateDir` setting.
+> To automate the install of pre-commit hooks when creating or cloning a repository, use git's `init.templateDir` setting.
 The Pre-commit project's documentation for this process can be found [here](https://pre-commit.com/index.html#pre-commit-init-templatedir).

 ### Example